 The first yarn I settled on was a skein of gorgeous, naturally tweedy Jacobs yarn that was kindly given to me by my friend Emma, the dyer behind Woolly Mammoth Fibre Company.
 Woollen-spun, at 400 metres to the 100 gram skein, I knew I wanted to do something special with the yarn, but couldn’t think of anything to knit.

-After a lot of dithering, I decided to combine it with some of my own naturally dyed Mendip 4-Ply yarn – spun from locally sourced wool with locally sourced dye here in Somerset.
-With some help from another friend, I settled on a pale sage green dyed from dandelion and geranium – one of my very favourite colours.
+After a lot of dithering, I decided to combine it with some of my own Mendip 4-Ply yarn which I had dyed with plants from my garden – spun from locally sourced wool from here in Somerset.
+With some help from my friend Dianna of Paper Tiger Knits, I settled on a pale sage green dyed from dandelion and geranium – one of my very favourite colours.

 I wove the fabric over the course of three days.
-I filmed the first stages of weaving the fabric for my podcast – you can watch the process on YouTube if you’re interested!
+I filmed the first stages of weaving the fabric for my podcast – you can watch the process on YouTube!

 Now I have to admit here: I am not a particularly experienced or skilled weaver.
 I have done a fair bit of plain weave, mostly with textured, irregular and fundamentally forgiving yarn.
 This was my first attempt at creating an even fabric with sticky woollen-spun yarn, and the result is far from professional.
 In places it’s uneven, the selvedges are wonky and there are a few skipped warp threads.
 That’s fine.
 I love the fabric, I can still use it, and I am still learning.
 My next try will be better, and the one after that even more so.

 Before sewing with the fabric I draped it on my mannequin over a silk top, and sketched it to practise the way fabric falls, and how the light hits it.
 It's been a long while since I've dedicated any time to drawing, and I'm going back to the fundamentals to try and improve.